mpchange/Toontown-2/README.md

 # Thanks

-Thanks To Disney, Toontown Offline, Toontown Rewritten, Toontown Infinite, Toontown Fellowship, Toontown Empire, Toontown Stride, and the Toontown community for making this game possible and to keep the Toontown spirit alive.
+Thanks To Disney, Toontown Offline, Toontown Rewritten, Toontown Infinite, Toontown Fellowship, Toontown Stride, and the Toontown community for making this game possible and to keep the Toontown spirit alive.